 “I never even thought … that he would keep baby there, and then COVID happened,” she said.

 The chaos of the pandemic convinced Tse to allow her son to stay in Taiwan with his father, waiting for things to cool down.
 But months after the father and son arrived, Tse received a shocking letter.

 “The first document [said] this is granting my son citizenship and then I proceed to read it and [it said] you are being sued for divorce in Taiwanese court,” she explained.

-“A lot of countries out there are part of something called the Hague Convention on the civil aspects of international child abduction.
+“International child issues are always difficult,” Carta said.
+“A lot of countries out here are part of something called the Hague Convention on the civil aspects of international child abduction.
 Canada is one of them.
 That creates a process for people to get their kids back to their habitual residences.
-In the case we are talking about, Taiwan unfortunately is not a signatory,” Carta said.
+In the case we are talking about, Taiwan unfortunately is not a signatory.”

 Without Taiwan being part of the agreement, Carta says Tse is left with very few options, other than hiring local lawyers in Taiwan and fighting for her parental rights in that country.